The Understudy (Seinfeld): Plot

-Jerry is dating Gennice Graham, the understudy of Bette Midler, who is starring in the stage musical adaptation of Rochelle Rochelle (the film first mentioned in "The Movie").
-Gennice bursts into tears at the slightest thing, such as the film Beaches and dropping her hot dog, compelling Jerry to have to console her repeatedly.
+Jerry is dating Gennice Graham, the understudy of Bette Midler, who is starring in the stage musical adaptation of Rochelle Rochelle (the movie first mentioned in "The Movie").
+Gennice bursts into tears at the slightest thing, such as the movie Beaches and dropping her hot dog, compelling Jerry to have to console her repeatedly.

-During a charity softball game held in Central Park, George scores a run by charging into Midler at home plate after she insulted him during the game.
+During a charity softball game held in Central Park, George scores a run by charging into Midler at home plate.
 She is sent to the hospital, enraging New Yorkers.
 Kramer, an ardent fan of Midler, helps nurse her back to health.
 Gennice takes over the lead role and believes they injured Midler for her.
-After being hounded by angry New Yorkers, Gennice cries once again; however, Jerry has had enough of consoling her and demands she stop acting childish over every little accident.

-Elaine suspects her Korean manicurists are making fun of her in Korean, which in fact they are.
+Elaine suspects her Korean manicurists are making fun of her in Korean.
 When she learns that Frank Costanza is fluent in Korean, she brings him to the manicurists to eavesdrop.
 When he arrives, the manicurists start ridiculing both him and Elaine in Korean.
 Outraged, he begins haranguing them.
 They kick Elaine out for bringing "a spy", but allow Frank to remain.
-He reunites with one of the manicurists, Kim - an old flame who he met in Korea; they broke up because he would not take off his shoes upon entering her house.
+He reunites with one of the manicurists, Kim, an old flame whom he met in Korea; they broke up because he would not take off his shoes upon entering her house.
 Despondent, Elaine wanders the streets in the rain, and meets J. Peterman.
 They hit it off and he hires her to work at his catalog.
 Frank takes Kim out and discusses their future in his car.
 When he uses his move on her, "stopping short", she gets angry and never wants to see him again, since stopping short is taboo in Korea.

 George, Jerry, and Gennice visit the hospital to apologize to Bette Midler, but Kramer refuses to let them enter her room.
 Concerned about what Kramer might be doing to Midler, they go to summon a security guard.
 Kramer flees the scene, carting Midler along on her hospital bed.
-Upon returning home, Jerry hears Bette Midler's voice in Kramer's apartment but decides not to investigate.
+Upon returning home, Jerry hears Midler's voice in Kramer's apartment but decides not to investigate.

 At the premiere of the musical, Elaine brings along the Korean manicurists as an apology for "spying".
-However, when they learn that the lead role will be played by Gennice, not Bette Midler, they storm out and effectively sever Elaine from their boutique (leaving her despondent once again).
+However, when they learn that the lead role will be played by Gennice, not Bette Midler, they storm out.
 When Gennice takes the stage, she has a problem with the laces on her boot and tearfully pleads that she be allowed to start over.